imagineLife/nodeWork/in-depth/buffers/init.md

   - and obj with 2 props
     - type, always equal to `Buffer`
     - data, equal to an array of numbers.
-These numbers represent each byte in the buffer
+These numbers represent each byte in the buffer `Json.parse`
+- this method can TAKE a stringified buffer, and turns it into a a js object. the CONTENT of the resulting data-key's array must be passed to `Buffer.from(dataArray)`...
+THEN the buffer is retrieved